Advanced Game Setup

 Switching between Playable and View-Only mode allows you to include countries in your game for the express purpose of increasing the scope of your game world; View-Only achieves this on the proviso that you cannot manage there without converting it to Playable by using the Add or Remove Leagues option within your saved game.
 The hybrid Playable/View-Only Below mode allows you to set which levels of a league’s structure are playable, and which are View-Only.

 In a similar manner to the loading of numerous leagues and nations into a save, the size of the database loaded into a save determines to some extent the level of realism managers experience in their saved game.
 Naturally, a larger database includes more players and teams from the football world, whereas a smaller one includes what are considered the core and most important items.
-More capable PCs are able to handle larger databases, but older devices may want to consider using a smaller option.
+More capable PCs are able to handle larger databases, but less capable ones may want to consider using a smaller option.

 For example, a small database might load 8000 players worldwide into the saved game, but a large database adds closer to 15000.